 If you have the funds to add a 6-inch lift to your truck, then great!
 It looks awesome.
 But this level of lift is expensive and isn’t necessary for 90% of off-road trails.

-A 6-inch lift is often seen in rock crawlers (like my dad’s 4Runner he made into a rock crawler you can see above!)
+A 6-inch lift is often seen in rock crawlers (like my dad’s 4Runner in the photo above!)
 It’s only necessary for those who are serious about hitting the absolute toughest trails.

 Anyway, back to Tacoma lifts.